tashynw/nextjs-playwright-poc/README.md

 # Deployment Help

 Note that you will have to visit Vercel (or your preferred hoster) and modify the deployment protection to allow the github action package to visit the preview URL.
-For free tier users, the option for this is to disable protection entirely (for vercel users)
+For free tier users, the option for this is to disable protection entirely (for vercel users).
+Also make note of the playwright yaml file.
+The `npx playwright install-deps` command is vital to get it working

 # Create T3 App